mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 ![](/assets/tensorspdz/structure.png)

 This means that our efforts in this post are concerned with building such a graph, as opposed to actual execution as earlier: we are to some extend making a small compiler that translates secure computations expressed in a simple language into TensorFlow programs.
-As a result we benefit not only from working at a higher level of abstraction but also from the large amount of research and engineering that have already gone into optimising graph execution in TensorFlow.
+As a result we benefit not only from working at a higher level of abstraction but also from the large amount of efforts that have already gone into optimising graph execution in TensorFlow.

-See [the code](#running-the-code) for a full example.
+See the [experiments](#experiments) for a full example.

 # Basics

 Our needs fit nicely with the operations already provided by TensorFlow as seen next, with one main exception: to match typical precision of floating point numbers when instead working with [fixedpoint numbers](/2017/09/03/the-spdz-protocol-part1/#fixedpoint-numbers) in the secure setting, we end up encoding into and operating on integers that are larger than what fits in the typical word sizes of 32 or 64 bits, yet today these are the only sizes for which TensorFlow provides operations (a constraint that may have something to do with current support on GPUs).

 Luckily though, for the operations we need there are efficient ways around this that allow us to simulate arithmetic on tensors of ~120 bit integers using a list of tensors with identical shape but of e.g. 32 bit integers.
-And this decomposition moreover has the nice property that we can often operate on each tensor in the list independently, so in addition to enabling the use of TensorFlow, this also allows most operations to be performed in parallel and can actually [increase efficiency](https://en.wikipedia.org/wiki/Residue_number_system) compared to operating on single larger numbers although it may initially sound more expensive.
+And this decomposition moreover has the nice property that we can often operate on each tensor in the list independently, so in addition to enabling the use of TensorFlow, this also allows most operations to be performed in parallel and can actually [increase efficiency](https://en.wikipedia.org/wiki/Residue_number_system) compared to operating on single larger numbers, despite the fact that it may initially sound more expensive.

 We discuss the [details](/2018/01/29/the-chinese-remainder-theorem/) of this elsewhere and for the rest of this post simply assume operations `crt_add`, `crt_sub`, `crt_mul`, `crt_dot`, `crt_mod`, and `sample` that performed the expected operations on lists of tensors.
 Note that `crt_mod`, `crt_mul`, and `crt_sub` together allow us to define a right shift operation for [fixedpoint truncation](/2017/09/03/the-spdz-protocol-part1/#fixedpoint-numbers).